pha4ge/pipeline-resources/docs/pipeline-standards.md

 The format of open-access downloadable should be defined, ideally in compressed format, and in such a format that will be best suited for downstream usage/analysis.

-**To adhere to this best practice:** Tthe required reference data and/or databases for public health bioinformatics pipeline should be clearly documented, publicly accessible, and maintained.
+**To adhere to this best practice:** The required reference data and/or databases for public health bioinformatics pipeline should be clearly documented, publicly accessible, and maintained.
 If an external reference database is required, it should also adhere to standards such as static versioning, open-access, and clear instructions for installation/access.
 Clearly document aspects of the database, such as the schema, table structure, and stored procedures, in a format suitable for users, such as technical documentation, user guides, and reference manuals.

 **To verify adherence to this best practice:** The reviewer should check the documentation or repository for comprehensive information on external reference data or database requirements, ensuring transparency, usability, and reproducibility.